 San Francisco Garden Man

-Welcome to the 20th year of the new millennium.
+Welcome to the 23rd year of the 21st century

 Well, it would seem that hope is on the horizon.
 I am keeping an optimistic point of view as we enter the new year and am moving bravely forward into what hopefully proves to be the beginning of a bold new era.